Domestic Abuse (including MARAC)

 For further information see: Domestic Violence Protection Notices and Domestic Violence Protection Orders guidance

-NOTE: Domestic Violence Protection Orders will be replaced by Domestic Abuse Protection Orders and Domestic Abuse Protection Notices in 2023.
+NOTE: It is anticipated that from 2026 Domestic Violence Protection Orders will be replaced by Domestic Abuse Protection Orders (DAPOs) and Domestic Abuse Protection Notices (DAPNs).
+There are currently pilots underway in several areas.

 Injunctions